Areas we cover and why

-To find out more or to book your Volkswagen in for a major service, contact the team at Johnsons Volkswagen today – you’ll find us in Bullring Birmingham, Birmingham, Solihull, Sutton Coldfield, Tamworth, Liverpool, Warrington, Stoke and Stafford.
+To find out more or to book your Volkswagen in for a major service, contact the team at Johnsons Volkswagen today – you’ll find us in Birmingham, Liverpool, Redditch, Solihull, Stafford, Stoke, Stourbridge, Sutton Coldfield, Tamworth, Warrington & Wolverhampton.

 At every service your Volkswagen receives here at Johnsons, we’ll check your battery’s ability to hold its charge – if it’s not able to do this, we may need to replace your battery or look at why it’s not charging when you drive.

 Your battery may need to be changed to make sure your car can start; a fully charged battery supplies roughly 12.6 volts, but if this falls to 12.0 volts, the state of charge drops from 100% all the way down to 25%.
 Conductivity is worse in cold weather, so it may be that you struggle to start up when the outside temperature is low.
 If you don’t change your battery and sludge starts to build up in the bottom of the cell, it can short the cell out – deep discharges, heat, vibration, overcharging, undercharging or lack of use can all speed up the ageing process and one day, your battery’s condition will become so bad that your car just won’t start.